Not Just Towers: Adding Cat Shelves To Your Walls

 While cats have a reputation for knocking things off shelves, you can still incorporate decorative elements into the shelves.
 One option would using objects that are a bit heavier, such as books, on the shelves so they’re not easily knocked over.
 You can also select a really long wall shelf or multiple shelves in a row to create a longer single shelf.
 You can then place a second row of shelving right above it and place something that fits in the space, like books, to prevent your cat from getting to the other side.
 That creates additional shelving and space for you to display things.

-A brown tabby cat sits on top of a wall shelf (not a cat shelf) with books on both sides.
-Plants are seen in the corner.
+A brown tabby cat sits on top of a wall shelf with books on both sides

 Another creative idea?
 Get a cat shelf with built in food or water bowls.
 Rather than actually using it for food or water, use it as a planter for cat safe plants.
 Some hanging cat safe plants like a hoya may look really nice if you have the right lighting.
 A favorite hoya of mine, Hoya curtisii, has adorable little leaves and looks great as a hanging plant.
-Just make sure you don’t overwater the plant as there won’t be any drainage.
+Be careful to not overwater the plant as there won’t be any drainage if you turn a cat dish into a planter.

-While I absolutely advise against displaying anything super valuable, dangerous, or breakable on shared shelves, you can still show off things that are tempting to your cat if done carefully.
+While displaying anything super valuable, dangerous, or breakable on shared shelves isn’t a good idea, you can still show off things that are tempting to your cat if done carefully.
 Using something like museum putty on the shelf will keep the object adhered to the shelf and off your floor.

 Options Besides Shelves

-If you have it in your budget, your options become more robust.
-In addition to straight up shelves, you begin having other options.
-For example, you can get stairs for your cat to climb!
+If you have it in your budget, your options become more robust besides basic shelves.
+For example, you can get stairs for your cat to climb.
+There are other types of objects that serve multiple functions besides climbing, though, so you can meet multiple of your cat’s basic behavioral needs.

-Other options exist including some more artsy looking shelves such as this amazing waved platform from the Refined Feline.
+Other options exist including some more artsy looking shelves such as this amazing waved platform from the Refined Feline or a set of hexagonal cat shelves from CatsMode.
 It actually enhances your decor.
 Plus, your cat will love hanging out on it.
+If you prefer something more fun but classy, you can opt for a staircase with a moon shelf.
 Regardless of what color scheme you want or your aesthetic preferences, there’s something out there that can fit your needs so if you have specific requirements, don’t be afraid to look at multiple options.

 Planning Your Layout